 - A series of approvals to provision an account, such as employee onboarding.

 - Generating reports.

 - Test and Implement Workflow.
 After finding an optimal workflow, it is time to test and implement it.
 If possible, test in a non-production environment.
 If testing is only available in production, limit the impact to a small community of users or a non-mission critical task.

 The Cloud Identity Working Group discussed two emerging topics: 1) Cloud Infrastructure Entitlement Management and 2) DecSecOps Identity.

 Cloud Infrastructure Entitlement Management (CIEM)

-Cloud Infrastructure Entitlement Management (CIEM) is a specific tool to manage identities in multi-cloud environments.
+Cloud Infrastructure Entitlement Management (CIEM) is a specific tool for managing identities in multi-cloud environments.
 A primary challenge in managing cloud entitlements is the pervasiveness of understanding entitlement risk.
-In this context, entitlement risk is the ability of an attacker to exploit how cloud services and resources are connected or extended.
+In this context, entitlement risk is an attacker’s ability to exploit how cloud services and resources are connected or extended.
 This attack technique is called a Valid Cloud Account Privilege Escalation in MITRE ATT&CK.
 For example, a service account is an NPE account created to perform an automated action with specific privileges.
 A service account may have administrator privileges and, if compromised, is used by an adversary to conduct malicious activity.
-A CIEM can identify risk in people, service, and resource entitlements.
+CIEM can identify risk in people, service, and resource entitlements.

 - People Entitlements - Permissions for people to perform actions such as change information or access security settings.